 The quality things dictate the quantity.
 Quality things are more robust, accurate, and less volatile than the quantity.

 Let get more serious.

 Imagine we are ready to make our most popular method – the discounted cash flow – to make valuation for, let say, Microsoft.
 Suppose the Redmond-based company generates 10 Billion in earnings last year and has a 10% CAGR.
 You want to know its intrinsic value 10 years later – then you do the legendary DCF.
 You use that 10 Billion as the initial value and 10% as the rate.
-Question – How can you so sure?
+Question – How can you be so sure?

 If I change the company – from Microsoft to Vale, does the calculation change?
 What about ExxonMobil?
 Intuitively, you will say that it would be much different.
 By the way, you could change the DCF with the P/E ratio, or any number or ratio you like.
 Or if you don’t like using earning as valuation, you could change it with free cash flow, margin, or whatever.

 The things are the quality, the economic moat that makes differences.

 A company with a strong economic moat has more predictability – Apple has intangible assets as an economic moat, so it can cast higher prices for their devices, something that other vendors can’t replicate.
 Amazon, Facebook, Google, enjoy network effects, the more people join to use their product, the stronger they are – Like Apple, this is difficult to be replicated.

 Quality things, the economic moat give us predictability of the quantity, the number.

 The rest is up to you – whether you use P/E multiple, DCF, you name it.